peytoncchen/PK-Visualization/README.md

 ## Acknowledgments
 - Caitlin Maikawa, Stanford Bioengineering Ph.D.
+    - For all the math help and documentation help!
 - Joseph Mann, Stanford Materials Science Ph.D.
+    - The original idea and help with optimization algorithms
 - Eric Appel, Assistant Professor of Materials Science and Engineering at Stanford University